fran-00/PyIntruder/README.md

 ## Upcoming Fixes

 - Generalize Player methods code that could be reused:
-     - A method that accept as arguments an inventory (player's or npc's) and an item class to narrow down the choice.
+     - **choose_item()** method in **Player** class must also be usable for pick up, drop and examine actions, as well as to trade with an npc.
-     - A method of choosing an item from the inventory that can be used for pick up, drop and examine actions, and for trading with an npc.
+- Update with improved exception handling: create ad hoc errors to break the game loop or resume it depending on exception's type.

 ## Upcoming Features